grnet/synnefo/docs/install-guide-debian.rst

 To test our Cyclades installation, we will use an Image stored on Pithos to spawn a new VM from the Cyclades interface.
 We will describe all steps, even though you may already have uploaded an Image on Pithos from a :ref:`previous
-<snf-image-images>` section:
+<snf-image-images-h>` section:

 * Upload an Image file to Pithos
 * Register that Image file to Cyclades
 * Spawn a new VM from that Image from the Cyclades Web UI

 We will use the `kamaki <http://www.synnefo.org/docs/kamaki/latest/index.html>`_ command line client to do the uploading and registering of the Image.